 - 1. Turn on/off Wi-Fi - 2.
-Set Wi-Fi frequency (determined by hardware) - 3.
+Select a Wi-Fi frequency (determined by hardware) - 3.
 Click to switch the frequency - 4.
-Select the frequency band - 5.
-The network interface to which Wi-Fi belongs - As modification of field 2 will have impact on the Wi-Fi signal, the web interface will return to the general settings page upon a click of the switch button. - Be sure to save the settings before you exit the page.
+The network interfaces to which Wi-Fi belongs - As modification of field 2 will have impact on the Wi-Fi signal, the web interface will return to the general settings page upon a click of the switch button. - Be sure to save the settings before you exit the page.